What to Expect in Worship

 Our Sunday morning worship assembly is the largest and most important of our regular church gatherings.
 This is the time and the place for our entire church family to come together in the presence of God to offer him praise and to encourage one another.
 Dress any way you’d like and sit anywhere you want.
 We begin at 10:15 Sunday morning and are almost always finished before 11:30.

 We share the communion meal every week.
 Like the very first believers, we celebrate Jesus’ life, death, and resurrection every Sunday.
 The bread and the cup remind us of his body and blood that were offered for us at Calvary.
 But we also remember it as a thanksgiving feast.
 We joyfully celebrate our resurrection lives in Christ at his table.
 We acknowledge the unity we share in him.
 And as we eat and drink, we renew our love for one another and for God.
 Jesus’ invitation to his table is extended to all, so you are more than welcome to join us.
+For health reasons, we currently take communion that is individually packaged.

 We sing a mix of traditional hymns and contemporary songs because we love to join together in praising God with our voices.
 One thing you’ll notice immediately is that we don’t use instrumental accompaniment.
 This is our individual congregation’s choice for several reasons.
 The early church did not sing with instruments.
 We believe a cappella singing allows everyone to participate in worship.
 And it upholds and communicates our “church as body” beliefs as all our unique voices and abilities are brought together to form one complete sound.
 We don’t make a big deal out of this.
 It’s our preference.
 And we’re good with that.